Psanyu/qa-process-framework-webloan/02_Requirements/Sprint_1_Login_RBAC.md

 So that I can manage users and operations
 **Acceptance Criteria**
 Branch Admin can access:
-- Users Page WebLoanAppFunctionalDesign_Loan…
+- Users Page
-- Customers Page WebLoanAppFunctionalDesign_Loan…
+- Customers Page
-- Loans Page WebLoanAppFunctionalDesign_Loan…
+- Loans Page
-- Events Page WebLoanAppFunctionalDesign_Loan…
+- Events Page
-- Policies Page WebLoanAppFunctionalDesign_Loan…
+- Policies Page

 **US-4: Role-Based Access – Loan Manager**
 As a Loan Manager